viant/endly/README.md

-This testing framework uses [Neatly](https://github.com/viant/neatly) format to represent a workflow.
+It uses tabular [Neatly](https://github.com/viant/neatly) format to represent a workflow, that can be easily manged with either MS Excel, Apple Number or OpenOffice.

 **[Workflow](workflow.go)** an abstraction to define a set of task with its action.